CraftyFella/axonIq-framework-micronaut/README.md

 ### Eventual Consistency
 Projections are eventually consistent with the event store, which allows for high scalability but requires careful testing to handle the consistency delay.

+#### Consistency Choices

+- **Strong Consistency** - The Flight Details projection uses subscribing event processors to provide immediate consistency for critical flight information.
+- **Eventual Consistency** - The Origin and Destination projections use streaming event processors for better scalability and parallel processing, with configurable thread counts and segments in the [AppConfigurer](./src/main/kotlin/com/playground/AppConfigurer.kt).

 ## Additional Resources